Do Go On - 443 - The Theft of The Scream

 Scream.

-Very good.
-Yeah.
-We can't get them.
-Primal Scream, that's good for the scream.
+Primal scream, that's good for the scream.

-But also obviously it's a coincidence.
+But also, obviously, it's coincidence.

 A pleasure to work through the process with you.